Glubs9/bytecodemacro/README.md

 # todo
 	- add comments in the code
-		- add comments to each file
+		- change function comments to proper doc strings
-		- add comments to each function
+		- clean the comments in PreProccess.py
+			- yikes dude
 	- allow for uncompile and the compile packages to be used independently on files for other cool stuff (maybe)
 	- increase code re-use
 	- clean code of stuff that isn't used from when this was a different project (all the file stuff and header.py and tests)